uynitsuj/uynitsuj.github.io/_posts/2020-01-09-improved elevated robotic system and method.md

 To secure the carriage to the track, some of the vertical-wheel iterations would have lips on the treads which would hang over the edge and lock the carriage laterally (Fig. 1).
-In the horizontally oriented wheels, the carriage was already laterally locked by nature of the wheel contact to the track, and lips were added on both ends of the treads to lock the carriage in the vertical orientation.
+In the horizontally oriented wheels, the carriage was already laterally locked by nature of the wheel contact to the track, and lips were added on both ends of the treads to lock the carriage in the vertical orientation (Fig. 2).

 ![Annotation 2020-08-03 213723]({{ site.url }}/img/Post1/Annotation 2020-08-03 213723.png)